premkumarkora/LangGraph_Cleaning_segmentation/README.md

-This README provides a comprehensive structure for your **LangGraph_Cleaning_segmentation** repository.
-It assumes a multi-agent or stateful workflow common in LangGraph projects, focusing on data cleaning (preprocessing) and segmentation (clustering or classification).

----

 # LangGraph Data Cleaning & Segmentation Pipeline

 This repository implements an intelligent, agentic workflow using **LangGraph** to automate the process of data cleaning and customer/data segmentation.
 By leveraging a state-graph architecture, the system can handle complex, non-linear tasks such as outlier detection, missing value imputation, and automated clustering with LLM-driven decision-making.